March 2026

 To set up your router for dCloud use, connect the router to the Internet and add it to dCloud.
-Meraki MX devices have zero touch configuration; however, legacy routers require configuration using customized configuration files that you download from dCloud.
+Meraki MX devices have zero touch configuration.
+They basically take care of themselves, making maintenance easy.

 You do not need to perform any additional actions to start the IPSec VPN tunnel that connects the session and Meraki MX.
 It can take up to 5 minutes after the session becomes active for the VPN tunnel and session/router connection to be fully operational.